Whether you’re heading for the hills or hitting the festivals, mealtimes can be one of the most enjoyable parts of any camping trip.

 However, gone are the days of eating cold beans out of a tin or sitting around a campfire and waiting for your baked potato to crisp up in the flames.
 Today there are a whole host of clever cooking devices to help you serve up the very finest campsite cuisine.

-In this handy guide we look at some of the camping cookware essentials you’ll need in order to cook up a storm on your next outdoor adventure.
+Roasting marshmallows over a fire may romanticise camping, but it’s not exactly a meal – sorry.
+In this handy guide, we look at some of the camping cookware essentials you’ll need in order to cook up a storm on your next outdoor adventure.

 These days many campsites don’t allow open fires.
 So if you’re looking to whip up some tasty camping grub, a good stove or BBQ is a must.

-- What kind of conditions will you be cooking in?
-Are you in low temperatures or on high mountains, for example?
+What kind of conditions will you be cooking in?
+Are you cooking in low temperatures or up in the mountains, for example?

 Whether you need a lightweight stove to whip up a quick snack, or a super-stove for cooking up a family feast, there are four main types to choose from, including:

-Campingaz do a fantastic range of gas camping stoves (pictured above), although there are various other excellent brands available.
+Campingaz, for example, has been the historic leader of gas camping stoves having created the refillable gas cylinder, although there are various other excellent brands available.

 Solid Fuel Stoves